en-wl/wordlist/README.md

 where TAG is an optional tag to add to all new entries.
 FLAGS is any of:

-    :replace-on-conflic
-    :error-on-conflic
+    :replace-on-conflict
+    :error-on-conflict
     :skip-on-variant-conflict
     :error-on-variant-conflict
+    :adjust-pos

-and control the conflict resolution behaviour, without any flags groups are merged and variant information is replaced.
+Without any flags groups are merged, variant information is replaced, and `:adjust-pos` is not enabled.

 After the header line, the format is exactly the same as `scowl.txt` except that new data is merged with existing groups when there is a match.

+#### Variant processing and conflict handling

 Variant information can be provided as part of the new information.
 By default, if there is a match then the new information will take precedence as